zhouzypaul/tiered-reward/README.md

-# reward
+# Tierede Reward
-This is the code for the paper [Specifying Behavior Preference with Tiered Reward Functions](https://arxiv.org/abs/2212.03733)
+This is the code for the paper [Tiered Reward Functions: Specifying and Fast Learning of Desired Behavior](https://arxiv.org/abs/2212.03733)

 ## requirements
 Python 3.8+